It’s time to remove all distractions. It’s time to upgrade everything. It’s time to build the ultimate pain cave.

 The right fan – Many cyclists don’t realize that they are using the wrong kind of fan.
 Most people use conventional fans with blades that create a high volume of airflow but at low pressure.
 Since you’re fixed in one spot while cycling, a centrifugal blower fan makes more sense.
 They provide a high pressure, more focused jet of cooling air.
 Smart blower fans like Wahoo’s HEADWIND will turn on and speed up based on how fast you pedal so you don’t need to stop to adjust them.
 Further, you can control the HEADWIND with your Wahoo Fitness app, by manually pushing the buttons on the fan or pair your heart rate monitor so as your HR rises so does the cooling from the fan.

 The right clothes – Even with the best fan, you will still sweat while cycling indoors.
 To improve ventilation, upgrade your clothes.
-Mesh tops like this one from Castelli are designed to wick sweat away from your body, keeping you dryer and cooler than you would be without a shirt!
+Indoor specific kit like this one from LeCol are designed to wick sweat away from your body, keeping you dryer and cooler than you would be without a shirt!
 Wearing shorts with padding while indoor cycling is vital because you spend even more time in the saddle than when you’re outdoor cycling.
 Dedicate a space in your pain cave for your bike clothes and you can grab whatever you need right before getting on your bike.

 Protection – We are not talking about a helmet, knee pads or even elbow pads.
 Keep your bike frame protected with Muc-Off’s new indoor line of lubes and protectants.